robertoerd/robertoerd/README.md

 ## Hey, i'm Roberto. ✌🏽

 Enthusiastic about music, photography and the internet.
-I also like video games, retro stuff and helping people.
+Also like video games, retro stuff and helping people.

 I believe in the positive impact artificial intelligence can have on everyone's life.

-I love mixes and remixes.
+Let's mix and remix.

 👁⚡🧠👹🍜